 CyberGhost made it to the middle of the pack thanks to its ease of use, making it a great choice for first-time VPN users.

-The provider delivers speedy connections (fastest in this top 5), making it an excellent option for streaming the content that all of the various Amazon Fire TV apps deliver.
+The provider delivers speedy connections, making it an excellent option for streaming the content that all of the various Amazon Fire TV apps deliver.